New Caledonia: Cuisine

 Due to low levels of domestic horticulture, fresh tropical fruits feature less highly in New Caledonian cuisine than in other Pacific nations, instead relying on rice, fish and root vegetables such as taro.
 One way this is frequently prepared is in a buried-oven-style feast, known as bougna.
 Wrapped in banana leaves, the fish, taro, banana and other seafood are buried with hot rocks to cook, then dug up and eaten.

 Transport

-La Tontouta International Airport is 50 km northwest of Nouméa, and connects New Caledonia with the airports of Paris, Tokyo, Sydney, Auckland, Brisbane, Melbourne, Osaka, Papeete, Nadi, Wallis and Port Vila.
+La Tontouta International Airport is 50 km northwest of Nouméa, and connects New Caledonia with Sydney, Auckland, Brisbane, Singapore, Bangkok, Papeete, Nadi, Wallis and Port Vila.
 Most internal air services are operated by the international carrier Aircalin.
 Cruise ships dock at the Gare Maritime in Nouméa.
 The passenger-and-cargo boat Havannah sails to Port Vila, Malicolo and Santo in Vanuatu once a month.

 New Caledonia's road network consists of: